 Fans of Ann Cleeves’ work can tell you that she’s done the Jimmy Perez Shetland novels, as well as the Vera Stanhope novels.
 These series are set in different parts of the UK, and feature different protagonists with different backstories.
 Both are very well regarded, and both have been adapted for television.
 But, before either of those series was published, Cleeves wrote another series featuring Inspector Ramsay of the Northumberland Police.
 She also wrote a series, beginning in the late 1980s, featuring retired Home Office investigator George Palmer-Jones and his wife, Molly.

 And then there’s Vicki Delany, who writes the Moonlight ‘Molly’ Smith series, a contemporary police procedural series set mostly in British Columbia.
 She’s also written historical crime fiction featuring saloon and dance hall owner Fiona MacGillivray.
 That series takes place at the end of the 19th Century, in Dawson, Yukon Territory.
 Delany has also just started a new series.
 This one takes place in Rudolph, NY, and is a lighter series featuring shop owner Merry Wilkinson.

 There are, of course, other authors, such as Elizabeth Spann Craig, who write multiple series.
 Sometimes, those series are equally well-known.
 Other times, one series is much better known than the other.

 Now, here’s the question.
 If you’ve really enjoyed an author’s work in one series, does that prompt you to go back and look for another series by that author?
 Does it depend on whether the two series are concurrent?
 Or on whether they’re similar (e.g. both cosy series)?
 I’d really like your opinion on this.
 Please vote, if you wish, in the poll below.
 I’ll let it run for a week, and then we’ll talk about it again.

-*NOTE: The title of this post is a line from The Babys’ Isn’t it Time.
+*NOTE: The title of this post is a title of the song by the Mighty Lemon Drops.